Positive intermediate curvatures and Ricci flow: Introduction

 \subsection{Acknowledgements}

 We would like to thank Anusha M. Krishnan for helpful conversations.
 We are grateful to Christoph B\"ohm and Philipp Reiser for useful comments on a preliminary version of this manuscript.
 This work was done while the first author was visiting the University of M\"unster.
 The first author wishes to thank the University of M\"unster for providing excellent working conditions.
+We thank an anonymous referee for suggesting improvements to the exposition.

-The first author was supported by grant PID2021-124195NB-C32 from the Agencia Estatal de Investigaci\'on and the Ministerio de Ciencia e Innovaci\'on (Spain).
-The second author was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany´s Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure, and by DFG grant ZA976/1-1 within the Priority Program SPP2026 ``Geometry at Infinity''.
+The first author was supported by grants PID2021-124195NB-C31 and PID2021-124195NB-C32 from the Agencia Estatal de Investigación and the Ministerio de Ciencia e Innovación (Spain).
+The second author was supported by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy EXC 2044-390685587, Mathematics M\"unster: Dynamics-Geometry-Structure, and by DFG grant ZA976/1-1 within the Priority Program SPP2026 ``Geometry at Infinity''.